tresoldi/asymcat/README.md

 | ('poisonous', 'sunken') |   0      |   0      |  -1.9459 |  -1.9459 |   -0.3248 |   -0.3248 |    0.1041 |    0.1041 |      0.5668 |      0.5668 |        0      |        0      |          0      |          0      |           0 |           0 |      1      |      1      |            0      |            0      |       -1.9459 |       -1.9459 |

 ## Changelog

+Version 0.3:
+  - Renamed from `catcoocc` to `asymcat`, to better reflect the functionality of the library

 Version 0.2.2:
   - Added function for inverting a scorer